tcaish/tcaish.github.io/README.md

 # Resume

-This project contains a website that includes my personal resume.
-This website is not always up-to-date, so please request my real resume, if needed!
+Welcome to my personal resume!
+If you have any questions, please feel free to reach out to me via the email I have on the website.

-You can access it [here](https://tcaish.github.io).
+You can access my resume website [here](https://tcaish.github.io).